BayLak-Egypt/IntraSocks/README.md

 * **HTTPS Support (MitM):** Dynamically generates local Root CA and site certificates to intercept and cache secure HTTPS traffic.
 * **Draggable Floating UI (`Logs Menu`):** A sleek, fixed-size floating button that moves freely across the screen (both horizontally and vertically) with position persistence (`localStorage`).
 * **Real-time Activity Logs:** Live tracking of resource loading, asset names, and statuses via a bottom status bar and a detailed logs modal.
+* **Integrated Proxy Server:** Easily start and stop a local proxy server with control over the Host and Port.
+* **Certificate Generation & Export:** A dedicated (`Generate Cert`) button to create and export digital security certificates directly to any chosen location with a single click.
+* **Cohesive Dark Theme:** A modern and unified design (`#0f172a` and `#1e293b`) covering buttons, dropdown menus, and control elements.
+* **Live Statistics Dashboard:** Direct tracking of unique domains, total data size, downloads, errors, and total requests.
+* **Flexible Plugins System:** Dynamic loading of custom functionality, enabling seamless extensibility without modifying the core codebase.

 ---